sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Android_Module_Development_Guide/Android_Module_Project.md

 With Titanium 6.1.1 - 8.3.1, you can also copy AAR (Android Archive) library files to the module's lib directory.
 However, this is not supported as of Titanium 9.0.0, which requires you to reference these AAR libraries via a build.gradle file instead.

-{{% alert title="✅" color="success" %}}*Where do i get .aar files?*

-Most third-party libraries can be downloaded from either GitHub or from one of the popular repositories like [jCenter](https://bintray.com/bintray/jcenter) or [Maven Central](http://maven central/).
+{{% alert title="✅ Where do i get .aar files?" color="success" %}}Most third-party libraries can be downloaded from either GitHub or from one of the popular repositories like [jCenter](https://bintray.com/bintray/jcenter) or [Maven Central](http://maven central/).
 Copies of the Android Support Libraries can be found inside your Android SDK directory under <andriod-sdk>/extras/android/m2repository/com/android{{% /alert %}}

 ### Adding Android Libraries to Studio